cinghie/wordpress-starter-pack/wp-content/plugins/woo-order-export-lite/readme.txt

 Check [some snippets](https://algolplus.com/plugins/snippets-plugins/) for popular plugins or review  [this page](https://algolplus.com/plugins/code-samples/) to study how to extend the plugin.

 = I want to add a product attribute to the export  = Check screenshot #5!
-You should open section "Set up fields", scroll down to field "Products", click button  "Set up fields", select field in the dropdown, type column title and press button "Add field".
+You should open section "Set up fields", open section "Products"(right column), click button "Add field", select field in 2nd dropdown, type column title and press button "Confirm".

 = I can't filter/export custom attribute for Simple Product = I'm sorry, but it's impossible.
 You should add this attribute to Products>Attributes at first and use "Filter by Product Taxonomies".